 - He doesn’t want the battery to wear out on his phone.

-Do you have any handy tips and tricks to remember the difference between the words were, where, we’re, and wear, and how to pronounce them?
+Do you have any handy tips and tricks to remember the difference between the words were and where, as well as we’re and wear, and how to pronounce them?
 Share them with other language learners in the comments below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!